qnngroup/qnngds/docs/user/index.rst

       Includes circuit/device and pads.

         * Circuit: a circuit comprised of multiple devices e.g. SNSPD with nTron amplifier.
+          Defined in negative tone and automatically converted to positive tone based on PDK layer class when using :py:func:`generate_experiment`.
           Use of pads is generally discouraged, as it decreases reusability of circuits.
           Typically defined in a PDK.